Publishing Open Access

 Secondary publication rights

-Secondary publication right for the scientific sector is governed by Section 38 (4) of the Copyright Act (German).
+The secondary publication right for the academic sector is governed by Section 38 (4) of the Copyright Act for all publications published in Germany.
 It cannot be effectively excluded by contract, i.e. as a scientific author you can always refer to it in the event of any conflicting phrases in the publishing contract.

 However, there are the following conditions for the scientific secondary publication right: